Centre Plan Questions & Answers

 The Centre Plan is a planning process for the Regional Centre, including Peninsula Halifax and Dartmouth inside the Circumferential Highway.
 This area is recognized as HRM’s urban core, and is the civic, cultural and economic centre of the Municipality.
 Although it is less than 1% of the municipality’s area, it houses over 25% of the region’s population.

 The Centre Plan will replace four separate plans and land use By-laws for the Regional Centre which have mostly been in place since amalgamation – in some cases, since the 1970s.
 By consolidating multiple plans into one, the municipality will be modernizing and simplifying the development process and creating a consistent regulatory framework for the entire Regional Centre.

-The Centre Plan is being developed in two phases: Package A was approved in September of 2019, and Package B is currently available for public feedback.
-The adoption process for implementing the Centre Plan into law requires public consultation, review by a number of committees of Council, Community Councils, a public hearing held by Regional Council, and provincial review.
+The Centre Plan is being developed in two phases: Package A was approved in September of 2019, and Package B (which includes Package A & B lands) is currently available for review by the Community Design Advisory Committees, Council Standing Committees and Council.
+The adoption process for implementing the Centre Plan into law requires a public hearing held by Regional Council and provincial review.

 2. What are planning documents?
 How do they relate to the Centre Plan?

 Planning documents allow the Municipality to regulate how land is used and developed to balance physical, social and economic development.
 There are several types of planning documents used in the municipality: